LifeLock: Funding

-The company started with $2 million in seed funding with another $5 million in its Series A funding in 2006 from Bessemer Ventures.
+The company started with $2 million in seed funding followed by another $5 million in its Series A funding in 2006 from Bessemer Venture Partners.

-LifeLock raised $6 million in its series B funding from Kleiner Perkins Caufield & Byers in April 2007.
-The following January, its Series C Funding raised $25 million, led by Goldman Sachs Group, Inc. In August 2009, a series D funding round raised $40 million for the company.
+LifeLock raised $6 million in its Series B funding from Kleiner Perkins Caufield & Byers in April 2007.
+The following January, its Series C Funding raised $25 million, led by Goldman Sachs Group, Inc. In August 2009, a Series D funding round raised $40 million for the company.
 In March 2013, LifeLock raised $100 million in new equity funding from Bessemer Ventures Partners, Goldman, Sachs & Co., Kleiner Perkins Caufield & Byers, Symantec Corporation, and River Street Management.
 The funds were used towards the acquisition of ID Analytics, an identity theft risk prediction technology.

-LifeLock announced plans to take its identity theft protection business public and filed for an IPO worth up to $175 million on August 28, 2012.
-The company was listed on the New York Stock Exchange starting October 3, 2012, trading under the symbol LOCK.
-LifeLock filed a form with the Securities and Exchange Commission to voluntarily deregister its common stock in 2017 post its acquisition by Symantec for $2.3 billion.
+In 2012, LifeLock filed for an initial public offering (IPO).
+The company was listed on the New York Stock Exchange beginning on October 3, 2012, trading under the symbol LOCK.
+LifeLock voluntarily deregistered its common stock in 2017 following its acquisition by Symantec for $2.3 billion.